 G.S1 B.U3.
 Calculate the molar and percent concentrations of compounds and the concentrations of substances in single and multi-component isotonic solutions G.S2 B.U4.
 Calculate the solubility of inorganic compounds, determine the chemical background of solubility of organic compounds or the lack of solubility and understand its practical meaning to dietetics and therapy G.S3 B.U5.
-Determine the pH of a solution and the influence of pH variations on organic and inorganic compounds G.S4 B.U6.
+Determine the pH of a solution and the influence of pH variations on organic and inorganic compounds

+G.S4 B.U6.
 Predict the direction of metabolic processes in terms of the energy state of cells G.S5 B.U8.
 Use the basic laboratory techniques, such as qualitative analysis, titration, colorimetric analysis, pH-metry, chromatography, electrophoresis of proteins and nucleic acids G.S6 B.U9.
 Use the basic measurement equipment and assess the precision of the measurements G.S7 B.U13.
-Plan simple research and interpret the results and draw conclusions
+Plan simple research and interpret the results and draw conclusions orm of class Class contents Effects of Learning Lectures 1.
+Water and electrolyte balance in biological system: solutions, acids and bases, concept of pH, hydrolysis, volumetric analysis G.K1; G.K2 2.
+Basic reactions of inorganic compounds in water solutions.
+Mechanism of buffer action and their importance in organism homeostasis G.K2; G.K3 3.
+Characterization of main groups of organic compounds (hydrocarbons, arenes, alcohols, ethers, carbonyl compounds, carboxylic acids and their derivatives, amines).
+Isomerism G.K3; G.K4 4.
+Proteins G.K6 5.
+Enzymes G.K9; G.K12; G.S3 6.
+Nucleic acids, expression of genetic information G.K7; G.K8 7.
+Revisions

-\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

-5. Addition 5.
-Additional effects of learning (non-compulsory)
+5. Addition IAL EFFECTS OF LEARNING (non-compulsory)

-Number of effect of learning Effects of learning i time
+Number of effect of learning Effects in the fields of:

-Knowledge - Grad luate knows and understands:
+Knowledge - Grad duate knows and understands:

 K1

 K2

-Skills- Graduate is able to:
+Skills- Graduate is sable to:

-S1
+S 1

 S2

-Social Competence ies - Graduate is ready for:
+Social Competenc ies - Graduate is ready for:

 SC1

 SC2